Coronavirus digest: COVID-19 shows 'no seasonal pattern,' warns WHO | DW | 10.08.2020

-Some had hoped the summer heat would slow the pace of virus transmission.
-This is not the case, said the health body, warning governments not to take the pressure off fighting it.
-Catch up on the latest on the pandemic.
+There had been high hopes that the summer heat would slow the pace of transmission.
+This is not the case, according to the World Health Organization which made an appeal to governments.
+Catch up on the latest.

 The novel virus "has demonstrated no seasonal pattern as such," said a top official from the World Health Organization on Monday, warning health authorities to keep fighting it.